SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 Go through your events and click on values of interest.
 All similar values will be selected and highlighted in the events list.

 Once you’ve selected these values, you can either perform a search on these values OR create a [Sigma Rule](https://docs.sekoia.io/xdr/features/detect/sigma/) with a pattern based on selected values.

+## Events enrichment
+Event enrichment consists of adding contextualisation data to the standardized event.
+The objective is to increase the reliability of detection and qualification.

+Two sources are used by SEKOIA.IO XDR to systematically enrich each event: [Observables](https://docs.sekoia.io/cti/features/consume/observables/) and [Assets](https://docs.sekoia.io/xdr/features/collect/assets/).

+The first source gathers all the technical artefacts, also called observables, collected by SEKOIA.IO analysts during their investigations.
+Consisting of tens of millions of objects, this database allows us to provide legitimate and/or malicious context to each event.
+For example, observables are used to geolocate public IP addresses and recognize all legitimate binaries according to Microsoft Windows.

+The second source of enrichment relies on a configuration management database (i.e. assets) to provide organization-specific context.
+The user is invited to consolidate a list of key resources such as brands, users, applications, or hardware present in the organisation.
+These assets are used continuously to contextualise events with information from the associated resources.
+This contextualisation greatly increases the effectiveness of qualification.

+For example, this enrichment allows you to identify the nature of the legitimate actions expected on an office workstation associated with a specific team in your community.

+You can enable or disable enrichment in logs by clicking on the enable/disable enrichment` in the upper right of the logs table.
+Depending on your entities, assets and other data, you’ll be able to make sense of your events more efficiently.

 ## Aggregation